 Let’s face it: none of us are getting any younger.
 That’s why we talk a lot about technology that helps you maintain good health.

-There are some amazing fitness trackers and smartwatches out there.
+There are some fantastic fitness trackers and smartwatches out there.
 Tap or click here to find out how to keep them secure.
 But do you know what kind of shape you’re really in?

 Note: These online quizzes are not suitable replacements for a doctor’s opinion.